bookofproofs/bookofproofs.github.io/_sources/history/20th-century/coates.md

 8. Received an honorary doctorate from the University of Cambridge in 2004.
 9. Established the John Coates Fellowship Award to recognize and reward outstanding achievements in mathematics in 2011.

 Born 26 January 1945, Possum Brush, Manning Valley, New South Wales, Australia.
-Died 9 May2022, Cambridge, England.
+Died 9 May 2022, Cambridge, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Coates/)